The Retail Doctor Blog

 Last weekend, I was in a well-known store and saw the rack topper pictured above with dozens of sale prices stuffed into a lucite holder.
 In the old days, employees had to remove each one as the promotion ended and file or discard it.

-But it is easier to skip all that and rotate as needed, knowing there'll be a sale on this stuff daily.
+But it is easier to skip all that and rotate as needed, knowing that this stuff is on sale daily.

 I circled the date range from up to down: 1/20/2019 to 2/15/24.
 Down was over six months ago, and up was more than five years.